Monitoring, Log Triage, and Route or Service Troubleshooting Lab

 LayerQuestionTest

-DNSDoes the name resolve to the expected IP address?nslookup or dig
+DNSDoes the name resolve to the expected IP?nslookup or dig

 Network pathCan the client reach the destination network?ping or traceroute where allowed

-TransportIs the expected port reachable?tcping, nc, Test-NetConnection, or packet capture
+TransportIs the expected port reachable?tcping, nc, Test-NetConnection, capture

 ApplicationIs the service process healthy?service status, HTTP response, logs

-SecurityIs a firewall, ACL, certificate, or authentication control blocking it?firewall logs, TLS details, auth logs
+SecurityIs a firewall, ACL, certificate, or auth control blocking it?firewall logs, TLS details, auth logs

-Do not stop at "ping fails" if ICMP is blocked by policy.
-For web services, a TCP 443 test and firewall logs may be more useful than ping.
+Do not stop at "ping fails" when ICMP is blocked by policy.
+For web services a TCP 443 test plus firewall logs is far more useful than ping, because many networks drop ICMP while permitting HTTPS.

 Example Log Triage